La Rosière de Salency

-La Rosière de Salency is a three-act comedy, mingled with ariettes, by Charles-Simon Favart, music by Blaise, Philidor, Monsigny and Duni.
+La Rosière de Salency is a three-act comedy, mingled with arriettes, by Charles-Simon Favart, music by Blaise, Philidor, Monsigny and Duni.
 It was presented at Château de Fontainebleau 25 October 1769 and at Comédie-Italienne 14 December.

 The story draws inspiration from the feast of rosière, a tradition born in the French village of Salency (Oise).

 On 18 January 1774, André Grétry had a new version of La Rosière presented at Fontainebleau, with a libretto reworked by marquis de Pezay.